 A house mouse can get into your home through points at the very bottom to points at the very top.
 Here are a few of the many ways a mouse can enter your home using one of the talents listed above.

-- The seals around the outside of window and door frame
+The seals around the outside of window and door frames

 At night.
 Mice are mostly nocturnal.
 You can go to bed at night and wake up with a hole in your home.
 Strobe lights with motion sensors can scare mice, rats, and other wildlife away.